littlebizzy/slickstack/docs/updates.md

 Direct edits to standard SlickStack Bash scripts or cron wrappers are not persistent.
 They can be replaced by `ss-check`, cron self-healing, `ss-install`, or another maintenance run.

 See [Cron Jobs](cron.md) for the scheduling and custom-cron boundaries.
+Background on public claims about this self-maintenance model is documented in [Malware Rumors](malware-rumors.md).

 ## `ss-worker`: maintenance and support files